rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 }
 ```

-And we need a few files in a couple of folders to take care of an unattended install, and some post boot actions.
+And we need a few files in a couple of folders to take care of an unattended install, and some post-boot actions.

 #### Scripts

 The most important file is the ```enable-winrm.ps1``` file.
-The answer file (below) references this and will run it once windows is installed.
+The answer file (below) references this and will run it once Windows is installed.
 It sets up winrm so that Packer can send commands to it once the OS is installed.

 ```powershell
 Get-NetConnectionProfile | Set-NetConnectionProfile -NetworkCategory Private